UloE-G/Athletes-Corner/README.md

 - I went with this colour scheme because the color blue is usally associated with sports and I used white to help contrast between the blue, black, and grey text that will be seen throughtout the website.

-- I only chose two colors because whilst researching mutiple sports websites like Footlocker, JD sports, and the Nike website a maximum of 3 different colors were present at each time.
+- I only chose two colors because whilst researching multiple sports websites like Footlocker, JD sports, and the Nike website a maximum of 3 different colors were present at each time.

 ### Database Design